quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{packet-initial}}) and 0-RTT packets ({{packet-protected}}).

-When the server receives a Initial packet and decides to proceed with the handshake, it chooses a new value for the connection ID and sends that in a Handshake packet ({{packet-handshake}}).
-The server MAY choose to use the value that the client initially selects.
+When the server receives a Initial packet and decides to proceed with the handshake, it may chooses a new value for the connection ID and sends that in the server_connection_id transport parameter ({{transport-parameter-definitions}}) of the Handshake packet ({{packet-handshake}}).

-Once the client receives the connection ID that the server has chosen, it MUST use it for all subsequent Handshake ({{packet-handshake}}) and 1-RTT ({{packet-protected}}) packets but not for 0-RTT packets ({{packet-protected}}).
+If the client receives a new connection ID that the server has chosen, it MUST use it for all subsequent Handshake ({{packet-handshake}}) and 1-RTT ({{packet-protected}}) packets but not for 0-RTT packets ({{packet-protected}}).

-Server's Version Negotiation ({{packet-version}}) and Retry ({{packet-retry}}) packets MUST use connection ID selected by the client.
+The server MUST NOT switch to the new connection ID until has received a packet containing the connection ID from the client.
+In particular, the Server's Version Negotiation ({{packet-version}}) and Retry ({{packet-retry}}) packets MUST use connection ID selected by the client.